Engraving with a Pulsed Fiber Laser

 There are two types of Laser engraving.
 Light engraving is where a relatively shallow trench is created, between 5µm and 25µm.
 The depth achievable depends on the material, and also the power and the dwell time of the Laser.
 Deep engraving is used for making moulds and dies, stamps, etc. The depth that can be achieved is entirely dependent on how the material absorbs the Laser, how much energy the Laser has, and how long the Laser can dwell on the target.
 Deep engraving is usually a fairly slow process.

 Both types of engraving can be carried out on surfaces such as different metals and some plastics.
 Engraving can be used to make marks, for example identification numbers, and logos and can also engrave complex images created in graphics packages.

 Lasers have many advantages over older technologies such as machining.
-The main advantage is that there is no contact between machine parts which means there is no tool wear.
+The main advantage is that there is no contact between machine parts which means there is no tool wear and it’s also safer for the laser operative.
 Lasers also offer greater precision and can engrave more complex patterns and images.

 Fiber Lasers are a relatively new technology that have shown very promising results in the field of Laser engraving.
 Compared to other types of Lasers, they can offer better quality in marking and deep-engraving thanks to short pulse duration minimising thermal effects and faster speed processing with high peak power pulses.

 Why Use our redENERGY G4 Pulsed Fiber Lasers?

 We manufacture a redENERGY G4 Pulsed Fiber Laser which is one of the best Lasers in its class.
 It offers unrivalled peak power, has high frequency repetition and unprecedented control, with the ability to fine-tune operations to get the best results.
 For fiber laser engraving this means reduced processing times, clearer marks and better mark depths.